The market is located in the parking lot of Border Star Montessori School at the Southeast corner of 63rd Street &

 No. Market operating expenses are funded by the booth fees paid by vendors.
 Sponsorships and donations to cover special needs or educational or recreational events are welcome.
-The market is petitioning for a 501c3 designation, which would allow for tax-deductible donations.
 If you are interested in sponsoring a market event, please contact Jennie Hanna, Market Manager, here for more information.

 - Assist with promotion of the market, its events and educational programs